DrewCarlson/ktpack/README.md

 - Multiple binary application outputs and library modules
 - Write tests and benchmarks inside or next to main source files
 - Automatic Kotlin, JVM, and JS toolchain management
-- Consume Maven dependencies (with custom repositories) or npm/yarn dependencies
+- Consume Maven dependencies or [npm](https://www.npmjs.com/) dependencies
-- Publishing Gradle/Maven compatible libraries to Maven Central or other repositories
+- Publishing to libraries to Maven and applications to Github

 ### License